to individuals, families, and the community to address behavioral health problems with compassion, integrity, competence, and ethical behavior.

 with family members and community partners in order to enhance the well-being of individuals and the community.

-For two decades in behavioral healthcare, I've been dedicated to helping people shatter limiting beliefs and discover their inner strengths.
+For two decades in behavioral healthcare, including 17 years working with first responders, I've been dedicated to helping people shatter limiting beliefs and regain freedom over their lives.
 By breaking down barriers of self-doubt replaced by a positive sense of self, new insights and understandings, and improved skillsets to cope with life's stressors, I've seen lives transformed.
-Sycamore Wellness is a direct result of this passion, offering a space for people to unlock their full potential.
+Creating Sycamore Wellness was a direct result of this passion, offering a space for people to unlock their full potential.

 When I'm not working, you can find me anywhere the community is having fun!
 Together with my husband, we enjoy spending lots of time with our four adult children and grandchildren all who remind us to laugh and love hard, and our dog Daisy who remind us that love is unconditional.